ea-st/pinkpill/README.md

 [pinkpill.org](https:/pinkpill.org)
 =================

-The sourcecode to my website, the website is mainly... well...
+The source code to my website, the website is mainly... well...
 I don't know yet.

 ---